tidepool-org/data-model/README.md

 Only certain sections of most of the Markdown files in this repository should be edited *directly*.
 Most of the content for the data model documentation here is generated through the JavaScript code found in the `src/` directory.

 Specifically, each .md document or directory of .md documents under `device-data/` is generated automatically unless marked with `<!-- non-generated document! all areas editable -->` at the top.
+Auto-generated docs are also marked themselves with the comment `<!-- auto-generated doc! most areas *not* editable -->` at the top.

 In the automatically-generated docs, the following three areas should **not** be edited, as any changes will be steamrolled the next time that the doc is regenerated using the [document template generator](./bin/docTemplateGenerator.md).